UoM-maul1609/projects-and-teaching/scm-precipitation-modelling/README.md

 ## References

 1. Teller and Levin, Factorial method as a tool for estimating the relative contribution to precipitation of cloud microphysical processes and environmental conditions: Method and application, 2008, https://doi.org/10.1029/2007JD008960
+2. Shipway, B.J., Hill, A.A., 2012.
+Diagnosis of systematic differences between multiple parametrizations of warm rain microphysics using a kinematic framework.
+Q. J. R. Meteorol.
+Soc.
+138, 2196–2211. https://doi.org/10.1002/qj.1913